Leading the charge

 - GUY FIERI, Nevada-Las Vegas ’88

-Winner of the second season of The Next Food Network Star.
-Fieri now has multiple shows on the Food Network, including Guy’s Big Bite and Diners, Drive-ins and Dives.
+TV Personality, host of Minute to Win It, and Winner of the second season of The Next Food Network Star.
+Fieri now has multiple shows on the Food Network, including Guy’s Big Bite; Diners, Drive-ins and Dives; and Guy’s Grocery Games.
+In 2010 he was made the “face of the network.”

 - JACK F. KEMP, Occidental ’54